 From here, it’s a short bus ride to Longshan Temple, one of the most popular temples in Taipei and a great example of classical Taiwanese architecture.
 It also offers a good peek at local religious life.
 Opening hours: 6:00 to 22:00 / Admission: Free / Nearest MRT: Long Shan Temple Station

 Depending on your pace, it’d be late afternoon by this time – just right to witness the lights turning on at the buzzing Ximending shopping area.
 This is equivalent to Taipei’s high street and you can find all sorts of brands here as well as several shops selling traditional delicacies and tea.
 The Red House is a symbol of the area and inside you can find plenty of independent stalls run by enterprising locals.
+If this is your first time in Taipei, you need to check out Ximending.
+Alternatively, you can also check out this handy guide on Taipei for first timers.
 Nearest MRT: Ximen Station

 While you will find plenty of restaurants in Ximending, I recommend skipping these and heading straight to Ningxia Night Market instead.
 You can either take a short cab ride or walk the 2km stretch.
 Taipei is famous for its night markets with each having its own specialty.
 Ningxia Night Market is well-known for food and people from all over the world come here to eat oyster omelette and mochi.
 While there are a couple of stores selling these items here, the place you should try for oyster omelette is: 圓環邊蚵仔煎 (Roundabout Oyster Omelette) and for mochi, it’s: 林記燒麻糬 Nearest MRT: Shuanglian Station or Zhongshan Station